This page will focus on what is happening in the wider Social Care/ Co-operative world.

 Pat Conaty and Alex Bird wrote a report ‘Not Alone’ in April 2016 which explores how co-ops and trade unions across Europe are tackling precarious work.
 The report features national and international good practice examples of co-ops helping precarious workers.

-A second report has been commissioned by the TUC to focus on case studies and solutions for precarious workers in the taxi trade, supply teachers, social care workers and general freelancers.
+A second report was commissioned by the TUC to focus on case studies and solutions for precarious workers in the taxi trade, supply teachers, social care workers and general freelancers.
+The report ‘Organising precarious workers: Trade Union and Co-operative Strategies’ was released in October 2017 and can be downloaded by following this link:

 Unison’s Ethical care charter